ahmadiehsan/personal_docs/docs/data_science/ai/overfitting_and_underfitting/ensemble_methods/gradient_boosting.md

 - Can be used with various loss functions
 - Can handle high-dimensional data

-Now, let’s look at some of the disadvantages:
+Now, let's look at some of the disadvantages:

 - Sensitive to overfitting, especially when the number of trees is large
 - Computationally expensive and time-consuming to train, especially for large datasets